Here’s a mind-blowing fact. Advertising has been around ever since 4000 BC.

 Email marketing is still one of the strongest tools that you can use in your campaign.
 But only when done properly.

-Did you know that email has an average ROI of 122%?
-That’s more than 4 times higher than any other marketing channel.
+Did you know that email has an average ROI of $38 for each $1 spent?
+That’s higher than almost any other digital channels.

 Here are some things you can do to ensure that your next email marketing campaign will be more successful.